Threetwosevensixseven/nxtp/README.md

 # nxtp (Network neXt Time Protocol)
-*nxtp* is an easy way of setting your local time on 8-bit computers equipped a RTC (Real Time Clock) and wifi or networking.
+*nxtp* is an easy way of setting your local time on 8-bit computers equipped a RTC (Real Time Clock) and a network interface.
 It is similar to the well-known NTP Network Time Protocol, but simpler to use when millisecond precision is not needed.

 ## *nxtp* Client